astropy/astropy/docs/coordinates/index.rst

     `~astropy.coordinates.SkyCoord.from_name`,
     `~astropy.coordinates.EarthLocation.of_site`, and
     `~astropy.coordinates.EarthLocation.of_address` are for convenience, and
-    hence are by design rather imprecise.
-If you need precise coordinates for an object you should find the appropriate reference and input the coordinates manually, or use more specialized functionality like that in the `astroquery
+    hence are by design relatively low precision.
+If you need more precise coordinates for an object you should find the appropriate reference and input the coordinates manually, or use more specialized functionality like that in the `astroquery
     <http://www.astropy.org/astroquery/>`_ or `astroplan